validatedpatterns/industrial-edge/charts/datacenter/pipelines/README.md

 The pipelines expect a set of parameters and workspaces to be in place.
 To make it easier to create such PipelineRuns, there are a number of OpenShift templates.
 These templates contain all the required configuration and ensure the PipelineRuns contain the name of the component in question:

-- [build-iot-anomaly-detection](templates/build-iot-anomaly-detection.yaml): Start the pipeline for the iot-anomaly-detection component
 - [build-iot-consumer](templates/build-iot-consumer.yaml): Start the pipeline for the iot-consumer component
 - [build-iot-frontend](templates/build-iot-frontend.yaml): Start the pipeline for the iot-frontend component
 - [build-iot-software-sensor](templates/build-iot-software-sensor.yaml): Start the pipeline for the iot-software-sensor component